codesyntax/cs.auth.facebook/README.rst

 3. Install the product in the Plone Control Panel and provide the app_id and app_secret in the configuration panel.

    Now you see the "Facebook Login" button viewlet.
-To customize the place of this viewlet please check out the `Plone Viewlet Documentation <http://goo.gl/RyUORn>`_
+To customize the placement of this viewlet please check out the `Plone Viewlet Documentation <http://goo.gl/RyUORn>`_

 4. Alternatively you can enable an action in portal_actions with the following configuration